Supportive Ankle Booties for Toddlers – Improve Foot Posture and Walking Gait

 Supportive Stride Rite white bootie for toddlers with flat feet.

-An image of Stride Rite high-top booties for toddlers.
+An image of Stride Rite high-top booties with lace-up closure for toddlers.

 Should Toddlers Wear Supportive or Minimalist Shoes?